Local search for efficient causal effect estimation: Experiments

-We evaluate the performance of $CE^{2}LS$ on a benchmark Bayesian network~\cite{scutari2009learning}, the INSURANCE network, a medium-sized Bayesian network with 27 nodes and 52 arcs (See Fig.~\ref{fig::bayesiannetwork})\footnote{\url{http://www.bnlearn.com/bnrepository/discrete-medium.html}}.
-We select the node \emph{Cushioning} as the treatment variable $W$ and the node \emph{MedCost} as the outcome variable $Y$ such that all other variables satisfy the pretreatment assumption.
+To verify the correctness of $CEELS$, we generated synthetic datasets with latent variables based on a benchmark Bayesian network, INSURANCE, which contains 27 nodes and 52 arcs\footnote{The network can be downloaded at \url{http://www.bnlearn.com/bnrepository/discrete-medium.html}}.
+We select the node \emph{Cushioning} as the treatment variable $W$ and the node \emph{MedCost} as the outcome variable $Y$ such that all other variables are pretreatment variables, i.e. there are no descendant nodes of $W$ and $Y$ in the INSURANCE network.

+In this experiment, we will use the underlying DAG to calculate the ground truth causal effect since there are no ground truths given.
+Therefore, it is essential that the generated datasets are faithful to the DAG used for generating datasets without latent variables.
+We use a large sample size when generating the synthetic datasets and we ensure the DAG can be learned back from a generated dataset as follows.
+For each generated dataset, the \emph{PC} algorithm~\cite{spirtes2000causation} (a global structure learning algorithm) is used to learn a CPDAG (completed partially directed acyclic graph) from the data.
+If the learned CPDAG is Markov equivalent to the DAG based on which the dataset is generated, then the generated dataset is kept for the experiment.
+Otherwise, the dataset is discarded.

-We firstly utilise the parameters of \emph{insurance.rds} in the Bayesian network repository to generate 7 synthetic datasets with 200k, 250k, 300k, 350k, 400k, 450k and 500k samples, based on the Bayesian network.
-All the 7 datasets are faithful to the Bayesian network, checked by the same procedure as described in Section~\ref{subsubsec:syngen}.
-The ground truth causal effect $ACE(W, Y)$ for each dataset is calculated by adjusting for variables \emph{Airbag} and \emph{RuggedAuto}, which are identified by using the back-door adjustment criterion of a DAG~\cite{pearl2009causality}.
+We generate 7 synthetic datasets with 200k, 250k, 300k, 350k, 400k, 450k and 500k samples, respectively, based on the INSURANCE network.
+The ground truth causal effect $ACE(W, Y)$ for each dataset is calculated by adjusting for variables \emph{Airbag} and \emph{RuggedAuto}, which are identified by using the back-door criterion~\cite{pearl1995causal}.
+We then produce 7 datasets with latent variables by removing four variables from the above generated datasets, which are \emph{VehicleYear}, \emph{MakeModel}, \emph{RuggedAuto} and \emph{Accident}.
+The resulting MAG contains an $M$-structure $W \leftrightarrow ThisCarDam \leftrightarrow Y$, which means all datasets produced contain $M$-bias.
+All experiments are conducted on these datasets with latent variables.

-In this section, we mainly evaluate the performance of $CE^{2}LS$ on datasets with latent variables.
-So we create 7 datasets with latent variables by removing four variables from the above generated datasets, which are \emph{VehicleYear}, \emph{MakeModel}, \emph{RuggedAuto} and \emph{Accident}.
-The resulted causal MAG contains a $M$-structure $W \leftrightarrow ThisCarDam \leftrightarrow Y$, and hence all synthetic datasets include $M$-bias.
-With the 7 datasets with latent variables, EHS, LVIDA-FCI and LVIDA-rFCI did not return results within two hours due to their low efficiency.
-Hence, we only compare $CE^{2}LS$ with the other 6 methods and the results are shown in Fig.~\ref{ResultBN:insufficient}.
-From Fig.~\ref{ResultBN:insufficient}, we see that $CE^{2}LS$ outperforms all the six methods for causal effect estimation and this is expected since the six methods require causal sufficiency.
+For the 7 synthetic datasets with latent variables, EHS, LVIDA-FCI and LVIDA-rFCI did not return results within two hours due to their low efficiency.
+Hence, we only compare $CEELS$ with the other six methods and the results are shown in Fig.~\ref{ResultBN:insufficient}. $CEELS$ outperforms all the six methods for causal effect estimation and this is expected since the six methods require causal sufficiency.

-\subsection{Experiments with real-world datasets}
+\subsection{Experiments with Real-world Datasets}